kentcdodds/mdx-bundler/README.md

 #### remarkPlugins

-If you need to customize anything about the MDX compilation you can use remark plugins.
+If you need to customize anything about the MDX compilation with `xdm` you can use remark plugins.

-NOTE: Specifying this will override the default value for frontmatter support so if you want to keep that, you'll need to include `remark-frontmatter` yourself.
+NOTE: Specifying this will override the default value for frontmatter support so if you want to keep that, you'll need to include `remark-frontmatter` and `remark-mdx-frontmatter` yourself.

 #### esbuildOptions